McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker/eyetracker.md

 - ***Return*** for confirming looking during calibration, validation & drift-correction.
 - ***O*** for starting experimental trials

+## Eye-Tracker Checklist
+Here is everything you need to make sure you are comfortable with before running a study with the eye-tracker.

+**Introducing the Concept**

+// TODO: Can introduce eye-tracker to participants in general language can identify the 3 major factors affecting tracking quality: distance, siting position, & in-focus Operation can adjust viewing distance, head position (within tracking area), camera focus, image thresholds. can perform calibration, validation, and drift-correction can interpret the results of calibration, validation, and drift-correction, and decide if a retry is necessary Troubleshooting can identify issues based on the tracking data (viewing distance, eye image quality, etc) and do adjustments accordingly can handle software crashes can handle scenarios, in which infant participants become inattentive or fussy

 ## Tutorials

 - <a href="https://mcmasteru365.sharepoint.com/:f:/r/sites/labtest/Shared%20Documents/Resources/EyeTracking/EyeLink%201000%20Plus%20Intro%20videos?csf=1&web=1&e=fiarbn" target="_blank">EyeLink Intro Videos</a>